gruns/blagoblag/content/drafts/i-hope-twitter-goes-away.rst

 from any of the IRC channels I moderate).

 It's because of this, that I think it's not a coincidence that harassment and abuse are epidemic on Twitter.
-It's not because Twitter mishandles these, it's because a core design tenant of Twitter's product enables harassment.
+It's not because Twitter mishandles these (though they definitely do), it's because a core design tenant of Twitter's product enables harassment.
 It's fundamentally impossible to create a safe space with a public account, at any time anyone can jump in, and no one is empowered to help moderate it, in fact, in all likelihood they won't even see it.

 Twitter's also a phenomenally bad place to have a discussion, and again, not just because of the 140 character limit.
 Try following a multi-party